 10. Bull Markets Are More Fun Than Bear MarketsThis is the attitude that prevails in the media, and hence, the general public during bull and bear markets.
 However, for logic based investors who are prepared for the bear market, with extra cash on the sidelines waiting to be invested at cheaper prices, bear markets can be an opportunity to build wealth.
 Buying assets cheap can be quite fun and lucrative.
 Read my related post How to Build Wealth where I write about the cheap asset method of wealth building.
 For investors who are not invested in bull markets, the frustration of not being in the market can be no fun at all.
 So, bull markets are fun for those who have created wealth from them but the same can be said for bear markets.
 Ideally, smart investors will consider market valuations before investing in anything, allowing them to capitalize on both bull and bear markets.
 Read my related post How Will Stock a Market Crash Affect Me?

 How to Know If the Stock Market Will Move Up or Down SummaryYou can see that Bob Farrell’s 10 Market Rules to Remember are all beautifully intertwined into a wealth of investing wisdom.
 One rule supports the other rules in a way that provides substance and truth.
 Incorporating these 10 often-overlooked realities into your investing can help you know if the stocks are more likely to go up or down over the next year or two with a higher level of probability.
 Remember, using probability to your advantage can guide you to build wealth at any age.

 - First Trust Portfolios LP

-This information is for education only and not to be taken as financial advice.
-You are the person responsible for your money.
+The information on this website is for education only and is not to be construed as personal financial advice.